MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailbox-databases-and-servers/New-MailboxRepairRequest.md

 - FolderView

+- ReplState

+- MessagePtagCn

+- MessageId

+Starting with Exchange Server 2013 these values can also be used:

+- RuleMessageClass

+- RestrictionFolder

+- FolderACL

+- UniqueMidIndex

+- CorruptJunkRule

+- MissingSpecialFolders

+- DropAllLazyIndexes

+- ImapId

+- CleanupOrphanedIndexes

 You can search for multiple corruption types at a time.
 Separate multiple types with a comma, for example, SearchFolder,AggregateCounts.

 ```yaml